Restored Pre-Code Studio Fare Brought From 90-Year-Old Theaters To Present-Day Home Video

 STREET DATE(S): May 21st, 2019/KINO CLASSICS

 The rough, rowdy, and racy days of early sound cinema resurface to public view thanks to Lobster Films and Kino Classics.
 Preserved by the Library of Congress and recently restored by Lobster Films, eight movies produced and/or distributed by RKO Radio Pictures between 1930 and 1931 arrive on separate Blu-rays titled RKO Classic Romances and RKO Classic Adventures, available today from Kino Classics.
-Lovingly curated but critically uncommented upon, beyond one-two sentence liner-blurbs on the back, Romances and Adventures, much like KC’s memorable Clouzot: The Early Works from last fall (collecting the filmmaking apprenticeship of French director Henri-George Clouzot) give home viewers a fascinating journey into the commercial filmgoing imagination of its era.
+Lovingly curated but critically uncommented upon, beyond one-two sentence liner-blurbs on the back, Romances and Adventures, much like KC’s memorable Clouzot: The Early Works from last fall (collecting the filmmaking apprenticeship of French director Henri-Georges Clouzot) give home viewers a fascinating journey into the commercial filmgoing imagination of its era.

 Five “romances” and three “adventures”, between two Blu-ray collections, provide a further fascinating opportunity, then, for a classic movie viewer to step into a viewing time machine and to watch whatever viewers might have seen, in the time and place in question, at contemporary first-run movie theaters.
 Whether at the Majestic, Orpheum, Capitol, Royale, or Bijou — and whether that particular theater gussied up the name-following “Theater” by inverting the “r” and “e” — the question of who might be watching the movie alongside one may be as simple or difficult in one’s imaginative home viewing exercise as guessing which audience-type might be more attracted to genre categories like “romance” and “adventure”.
 But, from the marital melodrama Sin Takes a Holiday to the gangster morality-play The Pay-Off, one may be considerably more sure about what specifically would be seen at those theaters (or “theatres”) thanks again to the many great organizations keeping nearly 90-year-old films in the public view.